Equilibrium fluctuations for the disordered harmonic chain perturbed by an energy conserving noise

-In this paragraph, we start the proof of Theorem \ref{lem:macro2} by using the result given in Theorem \ref{theo:variance_equ}.
-First, we show how to relate \eqref{eq:macro2} to such variances.
-Recall that we have assumed $\beta=1$, but the same argument remains in force for any $\beta>0$.
+In this paragraph, we \ccl{prove Proposition \ref{prop:macro2}} by using the result given in \ccl{Proposition \ref{prop:variance_equ}, and leaving technical parts for the next two sections.} First, we show how to relate \eqref{eq:macro2} to such variances, as was rapidly sketched in Section \ref{sec:insight}.
+Recall that we have assumed for convenience $\beta=1$, but the same argument remains in force for any $\beta>0$.

 \begin{prop} Let $\psi \in \cC_0$, with $s_\psi \leqslant N$.
 Then \end{prop} This result is proved for example in \cite[Section 2, Lemma 2.4]{MR2952852}, when there is no disorder.
-The estimate \eqref{eq:vari} also holds when taking the average w.r.t.~the disorder, since $\S_N$ does not depend on $\m$.
+The average w.r.t.~the disorder can be added (as in the estimate \eqref{eq:vari}) without any trouble, since $\S_N$ does not depend on $\m$.
 We are going to use this bound for functions of type $\sum_x G(x/N) \tau_x \varphi$, where $\varphi$ belongs to $\Q_0$.
 The main result of this subsection is the following.